moxiegirl/docker/docs/reference/commandline/cp.md

 `compassionate_darwin:tmp/foo/myfile.txt` as identical.
 If a `LOCALPATH` value is not absolute, is it considered relative to the current working directory.

-Behavior is similar to the common Unix utility `cp -a` in that directories are copied recursively with permissions preserved if possible.
+Behavior is similar to the common Unix utility `cp -a` (unless `-L` option is specified) in that directories are copied recursively with permissions preserved if possible.
 Ownership is set to the user and primary group on the receiving end of the transfer.
 For example, files copied to a container will be created with `UID:GID` of the root user.
 Files copied to the local machine will be created with the `UID:GID` of the user which invoked the `docker cp` command.

 Assuming a path separator of `/`, a first argument of `SRC_PATH` and second argument of `DST_PATH`, the behavior is as follows: